Overview of Kidney and Urinary Tract Birth Defects

 Urinary reflux usually happens when defects involve the junction where a ureter connects to the bladder.
 Normally the junction allows urine to flow only one way, from the kidneys to the bladder.
 Defects of the junction can allow urine to flow backward from the bladder into the kidney (urinary reflux).
 In addition, other defects that block the flow of urine can increase the pressure in the bladder and cause urinary reflux.
 Reflux can affect one side or both sides.

 Severe urinary tract defects in a fetus can cause little or no urine to be produced.
-The fetus's urine becomes part of the fluid that surrounds the fetus in the uterus (called amniotic fluid).
+The fetus's urine is part of the fluid that surrounds the fetus in the uterus (called amniotic fluid).
 If the fetus does not release enough urine, the amount of amniotic fluid is reduced.
 If there is too little amniotic fluid, the fetus's lungs, heart, face, and limbs may develop abnormally.
-Severe defects can cause death while the fetus is in the womb or shortly after birth.
+Severe defects can be fatal while the fetus is in the womb or shortly after birth.

 Symptoms of Kidney and Urinary Tract Birth Defects